quiltdata/iac/README.md

-# Infrastrucure as code for Quilt stack deployments
+# Infrastructure as code for Quilt stack deployments